ibm-cloud-docs/vsrx/readiness_errors.md

 The Ubuntu server's network switch does not support multicast, which is required by the gateway configuration.
 Contact IBM Support.

+## Error 1147
+{: #error-1147}

+The vSRX configuration includes a url-pattern with invalid characters.
+Remove the invalid characters and retry.
+Refer to [Correcting error 1147](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1147) for more information.

 ## Warning 1176
 {: #warning-1176}